EnterpriseDB/tpa/docs/misc-ansible-sudo.md

 ## sudo options

-To use Ansible with sudo, you must not `requiretty` in sudoers.conf.
+To use Ansible with sudo, you must not set `requiretty` in sudoers.conf.

 If needed, you can change the sudo options that Ansible uses (`-H -S -n`) by setting `become_flags` in the